 Cats are commonly asymptomatic to lungworm, but clinical signs may develop in kittens, cats who have a heavy infestation and/or a weakened immune system.
 Symptoms may include:

-X-rays to determine if the coughing is caused for other reasons as well as to assess the condition of the lungs.
+- X-rays: To determine if the coughing is caused for other reasons as well as to assess the condition of the lungs.

-Corticosteroids may also be prescribed to treat inflammation.
+- Corticosteroids to treat inflammation.

-If you notice your cat has developed a cough, see your veterinarian.
+- If you notice your cat has developed a cough, see your veterinarian.